Establishing Indigenous Institutions of Governance

 - Ensuring community support for governance reform and institution building

-- Structures and processes for implementing and operationalizing institutions
+- Building structures and processes for implementing and operationalizing institutions

 - Creating a professional, independent, and culturally appropriate public service